ConvivioTeam/lbhc-data-store-service/README.md

 Any changes made to the ```master``` branch are built into a docker image and tagged as ```latest```.

 There are then uploaded to Amazon ECR.
+See the [```.drone.yml```](https://github.com/LBHackney-IT/DoS-data-store-service/blob/master/.drone.yml) file for more details.

 ## Useful links